return42/sphkerneldoc/linux_src_doc/fs/ubifs/file_c.rst

 Description
 -----------

-This function implements VFS '->\ :c:func:`setattr`\ ' call when the inode is truncated to a smaller size.
+This function implements VFS '->setattr()' call when the inode is truncated to a smaller size.
 Returns zero in case of success and a negative error code in case of failure.